fiskaltrust/middleware-demo-android/README.md

 The **Java example** in this repository uses the _.proto_ files of the fiskaltrust Middleware interface to automatically generate the client and the contracts at build time via the officially suggested gRPC packages (a comprehensive tutorial and overview can be found [here](https://grpc.io/docs/tutorials/basic/java/)).
 The latest _.proto_ files are available in our [interface-doc repository](https://github.com/fiskaltrust/interface-doc/tree/master/dist/protos).

 The **Xamarin/C# example** uses the [fiskaltrust.Middleware.Interface.Client.Grpc](https://www.nuget.org/packages/fiskaltrust.Middleware.Interface.Client.Grpc/) NuGet package, which doesn't need the _.proto_ files.
 A more detailed documentation about this package can be found in its [repository](https://github.com/fiskaltrust/middleware-interface-dotnet).
-HTTP works without any additional required files anyway.
+HTTP works without any additional required files anyway, and uses the [fiskaltrust.Middleware.Interface.Client.Http](https://www.nuget.org/packages/fiskaltrust.Middleware.Interface.Client.Http/) package.

 ### Running the Demo
-Make sure to download the desired Android Launcher (gRPC or HTTP) from the Portal and install the APK on your device first.
+Make sure to download the respective Android Launcher (gRPC or HTTP) from the Portal and install the APK on your device first (or get it from Google Play).
 This App contains a background service that can be started and stopped via intents, and spins up a gRPC server.
 Thus, the Android App behaves exactly the same as the fiskaltrust.Middleware does on Desktop operating systems.

 There are some limitations when configuring an Android Cashbox in the Portal:
-- The cashbox must not WCF URLs (neither the SCU nor the Queue), as they are not supported on Android.
+- The cashbox must not contain WCF URLs (neither the SCU nor the Queue), as they are not supported on Android.
 - Currently, only the following packages are supported:
   - fiskaltrust.Middleware.Queue.SQLite
   - fiskaltrust.Middleware.SCU.Fiskaly